 - a.
 Attend training sessions with the Ombudsperson or designate - b.
 To gain a working knowledge of AUSU Election policies and bylaws, as well as AU's Code of Conduct - c.
 Work closely with the Communications team to develop effective promotion and awareness of nominations, elections, and town hall information - d.
 Promote the schedule (with dates that fall within the requirements as outlined in the AUSU bylaws) for fall (byelections, if applicable) and Winter elections across all four campuses - e.
-Responsible for all stages of the election process including but not limited to, nomination period, campaigning, and voting.
+Responsible for all stages of the election process including but not limited to, nomination period, campaigning, and voting. - f.

-- f.
 May be required to attend board meetings once per semester to update the Board on election or byelection planning. - g.
 Assist in the coordination of an all candidates meeting, Town Hall and AGM as requested by the board across all four campuses. - h.
 Review and recommend decisions on all complaints, infractions and appeals - i.
 Coordinate all-candidates meetings - j.
-Accept, review and recommend the approval of nomination forms - k.
+Accept, review and recommend the approval of nomination forms

+- k.
 Review and recommend the approval of campaigning materials - I. Market and promote AUSU Elections - m.
 Work closely with the AUSU Elections Committee and staff to ensure consistency whenever possible - n.
 Helps train election support staff and volunteers - o.
 Assist the CRO to prepare their report - p.
 Set up and manage polling stations, if applicable - q.
 Coordinate ballot counting, if applicable - r.
-Additional duties as assigned - a.
-The hiring and training of 2 polling clerks. ¶ b.
-Polling clerks may not be an elected official or university employee. ¶
+Verifying with AU Information Technology through the General Manager that the electronic voting process controls are in place. - s.
+Additional duties as assigned a.
+General Elections